 You can choose a physical exfoliant, a chemical exfoliant, or both.
 On one hand, a physical exfoliant can slough off dead skin cells, accelerate cell turnover and effectively deliver any good ingredients - like antioxidants or minerals, if it has them - into the skin.

-Similarly, a chemical exfoliant can brighten, exfoliate, and hydrate deeply into the skin, revealing healthy, luminous skin.
+Similarly, a chemical exfoliant acts likeskin brightening products,and can exfoliate and hydrate deeply into the skin, revealing healthy, luminous skin.
 In either case, make sure that you look for a product with skin-safe, gentle ingredients that won’t be comedogenic or strip your skin of its natural barrier (you can read more about how to choose a great physical exfoliant here).

 Now, the operative word here is gentle.You may think, “the stronger the better… a more intense glycolic acid peel with help me get rid of my pigment problems much faster.”
 While this is technically true, you could actually make the problem worse if you use a product that’s too intense for your skin.